LuciAkirami/streaming-examples/README.md

 docker compose ps --format "table {{.Name}}\t{{.Status}}"
 ```

 When we run this command we see 3 containers running.
 One is `streaming-examples-console-1` which sets up the redpanda, other is the `streaming-examples-kafka-broker-1` which sets up the kafka broker and we see a new container `streaming-examples-demo-data-1`, which we have just added to our compose.yaml and quix.yaml with the `quix pipeline update`.
-This container will publish the hardcoded json files to the kafka topic.
+This container will publish F1 data line by line from a JSON file to the kafka topic.
 To see the logs we can run the below command

 ```bash
 docker compose logs demo-data -f